 We make commercial loans in most markets within the U.S. and in Central America and parts of South America as well.
-For the time being we only make residential loans in Florida (with limited exceptions in NY, AZ, and IL).
+For the time being, we only make residential loans in Florida (with limited exceptions in NY and IL).

 What are the interest rates that you charge, the typical term, loan type and how many points?

 We make many of our loans at an interest rate as low as 8.75% and 1.75% points.
 Our loan term is typically 1-3 years.
-Our loans are almost always interest only and rates are variable in nature with the rate resetting once a year based on a margin over an underlying U.S. Treasury index.
+Our loans are almost always interest only and rates are variable in nature with the rate resetting periodically based on a margin over an underlying U.S. Treasury index.
 We typically do not charge any pre-payment penalties, whatsoever.